Apollo 1: Investigation

 As a result of the in-flight failure of the Gemini 8 mission on March 17, 1966, NASA Deputy Administrator Robert Seamans wrote and implemented Management Instruction 8621.1 on April 14, 1966, defining Mission Failure Investigation Policy And Procedures.
 This modified NASA's existing accident procedures, based on military aircraft accident investigation, by giving the Deputy Administrator the option of performing independent investigations of major failures, beyond those for which the various Program Office officials were normally responsible.
 It declared, "It is NASA policy to investigate and document the causes of all major mission failures which occur in the conduct of its space and aeronautical activities and to take appropriate corrective actions as a result of the findings and recommendations."

 Immediately after the fire NASA Administrator James E. Webb asked President Lyndon B. Johnson to allow NASA to handle the investigation according to its established procedure, promising to be truthful in assessing blame, and to keep the appropriate leaders of Congress informed.
-Seamans then directed establishment of the Apollo 204 Review Board chaired by Langley Research Center director Floyd L. Thompson, which included astronaut Frank Borman, spacecraft designer Maxime Faget, and six others.
+Deputy Director Seamans then ordered the establishment of the Apollo 204 Review Board chaired by Langley Research Center director Floyd L. Thompson, which included astronaut Frank Borman, spacecraft designer Maxime Faget, and six others.
 On February 1, Cornell University professor Frank A. Long left the board, and was replaced by Robert W. Van Dolah of the U.S. Bureau of Mines.
-The next day North American's chief engineer for Apollo, George Jeffs, also left.
+The next day North American's chief engineer for Apollo, George Jeffs, resigned as well.

 Seamans ordered all Apollo 1 hardware and software impounded, to be released only under control of the board.
 After thorough stereo photographic documentation of the CM-012 interior, the board ordered its disassembly using procedures tested by disassembling the identical CM-014 and conducted a thorough investigation of every part.
 The board also reviewed the astronauts' autopsy results and interviewed witnesses.
 Seamans sent Webb weekly status reports of the investigation's progress, and the board issued its final report on April 5, 1967.

 Cause of death

+The autopsy report determined that the primary cause of death for all three astronauts was cardiac arrest caused by high concentrations of carbon monoxide.
+Asphyxiation occurred after the fire melted the astronauts' suits and oxygen tubes, exposing them to the lethal atmosphere of the cabin.

-According to the Board, Grissom suffered severe third-degree burns on over one-third of his body and his spacesuit was mostly destroyed.
+According to the Board, Grissom suffered severe third-degree burns on more than one-third of his body and his spacesuit was almost completely destroyed.
 White suffered third-degree burns on almost half of his body and a quarter of his spacesuit had melted away.
-Chaffee suffered third-degree burns over almost a quarter of his body and a small portion of his spacesuit was damaged.
-The autopsy report determined that the primary cause of death for all three astronauts was cardiac arrest caused by high concentrations of carbon monoxide.
+Chaffee suffered third-degree burns on almost a quarter of his body and a small portion of his spacesuit was damaged.
 Burns suffered by the crew were not believed to be major factors, and it was concluded that most of them had occurred postmortem.
-Asphyxiation occurred after the fire melted the astronauts' suits and oxygen tubes, exposing them to the lethal atmosphere of the cabin.